mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Cannot dynamically change the config you must rebuild the project
 - Configuration classes cannot be final.
 Configuration classes are subclassed by the Spring container using CGLIB and final classes cannot be subclassed.

 ## What does the `@Bean` annotation do?

-The @Bean annotation tells Spring that this method will return an object that should be registered as a bean in the Spring application context.
-The body of the method contains logic that ultimately results in the creation of the bean instance.
+The `@Bean` annotation tells Spring that this method will return an object that should be registered as a bean in the Spring application context.

-The `@Bean` annotation together with the method are treated as a bean definition, and the method name becomes the bean id.
+The `@Bean` annotation together with the method are treated as a **bean definition**, and the method name becomes the bean id.

+The body of the method contains logic that ultimately results in the creation of the bean

+1. You can trigger autowiring **without** adding the `@autowire` attribute into the` @Bean` annotation.
+2. When you place the `@Qualifier` annotation together with the `@Autowired` and `@Bean` annotations, autowiring behavior turns into byName mode

 ### What is the default bean id if you only use @Bean?
 How can you override this?

+The `@Bean` annotation together with the method are treated as a **bean definition**, and the method name becomes the **bean id**.

 - Method name is default bean name, or say, **Bean Id**.
 - Override it by using `name` or `value` on `@Bean`